Post Summary: 25 of the best things to do in North Idaho for every kind of traveler.

 ROUTE OF THE HIAWATHA

 Wallace is the gateway town to the Hiawatha Trail and a must-do if you like small, quirky towns that claim to be “the center of the universe.”
 That’s right; there’s a plaque in the middle of town that makes the bold claim that Wallace, Idaho, is indeed the center of the universe.
-Grab a selfie by the manhole cover and then grab a craft beer at the Wallace Brewing Company.
+Grab a selfie by the manhole cover, and then grab a craft beer at the Wallace Brewing Company.
 Since Wallace, Idaho is famous for being the world’s largest silver producer in the world; there are a handful of interesting activities that educate and celebrate its mining history.
-You can visit the Mining Museum or go on a mine tour to see a true silver mine.

 IDAHO CENTENNIAL TRAIL